pupilfirst/wd201-scripts/user-authentication/showing-messages-to-user/README.md

 When a user is redirected to a certain page, pop messages can be displayed or rendered using the connect-flash module in Node.js.

-In our application, we can show messages when users to add or remove items from a to-do list.
+In our application, we can show messages when users add or remove items from a to-do list.
 We can also use it to alert the user every time they log in or out, along with showing any error messages.

 ## Using `connect-flash` to display Flash Messages